 The Holidays Have Arrived.
 Here’s What to Wear.

-The holidays can be a hassle.
-Don't let your outfits be.
+The holidays can be a nightmare.
+Dressing for them doesn't have to be.

 Nota bene: All products in this article are independently selected and vetted by InsideHook editors.
 If you buy something, we may earn an affiliate commission.

-The feverish swirl of bubbling anticipation — or state of near panic, depending on your affinity for extended family gatherings and pine-scented candles — can mean only one thing: the holiday season is here.
-No matter what manner of festivity you partake in (American Thanksgiving, Christmas, Hanukkah, annual viewing of The Muppet Christmas Carol), the end of the year tends to deliver copious joys and pitfalls alike, and as such, a wardrobe prepared for the spray of intimate dinners, office parties, holiday shindigs and snowy romps is a prerequisite for cutting down on the undue stress of getting dressed this winter.
+The feverish swirl of anticipation — or state of near panic, depending on your affinity for extended-family gatherings and pine-scented candles — can mean only one thing: the holiday season is here.
+No matter what manner of festivities you partake in (Christmas, Hanukkah, annual viewing of The Muppet Christmas Carol), the end of the year tends to deliver copious joys and pitfalls alike.
+As such, a wardrobe that can manage intimate dinners, office parties, holiday shindigs and snowy romps is a prerequisite for cutting down on the undue stress of getting dressed this winter.

-The unfortunate news?
 With all the moving pieces, constructing a festive closet is no easy feat.
 What does one wear to a “business-casual office party”?
-Does black tie really mean black tie?
+Does “black tie” really mean “black tie”?
 Carving sweater or ugly holiday knit?
-Fret not — we fully understand that you have gifts to commandeer, rinks to skate, flights to inevitably be delayed, cocoa to consume.
+Fret not — we understand that you have gifts to commandeer, rinks to skate, flights to take that will inevitably be delayed, cocoa to consume.
 (Oh, and end-of-year deadlines to meet…but who’s counting?)

-To that end, we have, with a little help from UK-based retailer Mr Porter, shouldered the heavy task of curating sensible yet stylish looks appropriate for whatever the festive season flings your way.
-Thanksgiving dinner with the in-laws?
-New Year’s Eve Bash?
+To that end, we have shouldered the heavy task of curating sensible yet stylish looks appropriate for whatever the festive season flings your way.
+Cursed office party?
+New Year’s Eve bash?
 We have it all covered.
-Below, exactly what you should be wearing this holiday season.
+Below, find exactly what you should be wearing this holiday season.

 An Ode to the Carving Sweater, the Unsung Hero of Festive Menswear